zlockewtg/RLinf/docs/source-en/rst_source/examples/pi0.rst

 Model Download
 --------------

 Before starting training, you need to download the corresponding pretrained models.
-We provide two different options:
+Based on the algorithm type you want to use, we provide different model options:

+**π**\ :sub:`0`\  **Model Download**

+π\ :sub:`0`\  provides two different model options based on task type:

 **Option #1 RLinf-Pi0-SFT-Spatial-Object-Goal Model**